twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 {{< scss-docs name="reboot-body-rules" file="scss/_reboot.scss" >}}

-Which allows you to make real-time customizations however you like:
+This allows you to make real-time customizations however you like:

 ```html
 <body style="--bs-body-color: #333;">